gitexa/sigmund/README.md

     * Splitting into "utterances"
     * Removal of Stop-Words
     * Lemmatisation using German
 * Feature Engineering: features can be added in a modular fashion as well.
-Currently implemented are:
+Currently (NOT) implemented are:
     * Share of Speech
     * Talking Turns
     * Flesch reading-ease score